quantumlib/Stim/README.md

         ```
     - `hits`:
         Human readable ASCII format.
-        Writes the indices of samples equal to 1, suffixed by a comma.
+        Writes the decimal indices of samples equal to 1, suffixed by a comma.
         Shots are separated by a newline.
         This format is more useful in `--detect` mode, where `1`s are rarer.
         Example all-true output data (for 10 measurements, 4 shots):